 Some Active Directory Domain Controllers are created more equally than others.
 Some Domain Controllers act as Global Catalogs.
 In an environment with multiple Active Directory domains and/or multiple Active Directory forests, Azure AD Connect should be installed on a Global Catalog.

 When you promote a Domain Controller to a Global Catalog, don’t forget to reboot it afterwards.

 Other Active Directory Domain Controllers hold one or more of the Flexible Single Master Operations (FSMO) roles.
 Ranging from forest-wide to domain-wide roles, one role is of particular importance: the PDC Emulator role.
 The Domain Controller with the PDC Emulator Role in each Active Directory domain is the source of replication for password(hashe)s and Group Policy changes.
-If you really need to install Azure AD Connect on a Domain Controller, especially when using Password Hash Sync (PHS), Azure AD Connect should be installed on the Domain Controller with the PDC Emulator FSMO Role would make the most sense for the scenario.
+If you really need to install Azure AD Connect on a Domain Controller, especially when using Password Hash Sync (PHS), installing Azure AD Connect on the Domain Controller with the PDC Emulator FSMO Role would make the most sense for the scenario.

 Microsoft KnowledgeBase Article 2032911 states that is not recommended to install SQL Server on an Active Directory Domain Controller and explains that you ‘may encounter problems’.

 From a support point of view, this means that when you encounter problems, you might need to relocate Azure AD Connect somewhere else on the network, before Microsoft would start troubleshooting your issues.